robertodepool/data-analytics-power-bi-report707/README.md

     - power_bi_project.pbix
     - README.md

-## Milestone 1 - Creating a Github environment for the project
+## Creating a Github environment for the project
 1. A Github environment for the project was created and connected to the local machine's VScode.

-## Milestone 2 - Creating a Virtual Machine, Importing and Transforming the data
+## Creating a Virtual Machine, Importing and Transforming the data

-### Task 1 - Creating a Virtual Machine and Downloading Power BI
+### 1 - Creating a Virtual Machine and Downloading Power BI
 - A Windows virtual machine was created on Microsoft Azure for the purpose of downloading Power BI
 - A file called power_bi_project.pbix was created

-### Task 2 - Loading and Transforming the Orders table
+### 2 - Loading and Transforming the Orders table
 The Orders table is the main fact table.
 It contains information about each order, including the order and shipping dates, the customer, store and product IDs for associating with dimension tables, and the amount of each product ordered.
 Each order in this table consists of an order of a single product type, so there is only one product code per order
 1. The Orders table is imported from an Azure SQL Database with the credentials provided
 2. The [Card Number] column is deleted for data privacy